EOR

 3. Prevents costly employee misclassification

-Employee misclassification occurs when an employer wrongly categorizes a full-time employee as an independent contractor or another non-employee status, contrary to local employment laws and regulations.
+Employee misclassification occurs when an employer wrongly categorizes a full-time employee as an independent contractor or another non-employee status a key distinction covered in depth when evaluating EOR vs contractor arrangements under local employment laws and regulations.

 • Misclassifying employees is a costly error with severe consequences: